Ian Bailey expects to be arrested under European warrant

 Ian Bailey says he expects to be arrested this week under a European arrest warrant following his conviction in Paris last week for the murder of Sophie Toscan du Plantier in west Cork.

-Mr Bailey (62) from the Prairie Liscaha, Schull, Co Cork, was tried in absentia for the murder of the 39-year-old mother-of-one whose body was found by her neighbour near her holiday home in Toormore two days before Christmas in 1996.
+Mr Bailey (62), of the Prairie Liscaha, Schull, Co Cork, was tried in absentia for the murder of the 39-year-old whose body was found by her neighbour near her holiday home in Toormore two days before Christmas in 1996.

 Mr Bailey also said he was not surprised when the three judges delivered their guilty verdict at the Cour d’Assises and sentenced him to 25 years in prison.

-Mr Bailey also called on what he described as “the powers that be,” who he claims are aware of the facts of the case and of his innocence to intervene.
+Mr Bailey also called on “the powers that be”, whom he claims are aware of the facts of the case and of his innocence, to intervene.

 Asked who and where these people were, Mr Bailey replied: “In places of power, like, up in Dublin and in Phoenix Park.”

-Mr Bailey said he has sympathy for the Toscan du Plantier family and their ordeal.
+Mr Bailey said he had sympathy for the Toscan du Plantier family and their ordeal.

 “If they feel they have gotten justice, they have gotten a pyrrhic form of justice, an empty form of justice, and I am sympathetic, but if they feel they have gotten justice that is up to them,” he said.